Pivot is a dynamic, comprehensive tool that allows you to search for funding opportunities and potential collaborators around the world.

 - Name your search, then choose whether or not to have new or updated opportunities emailed to you in a weekly alert.

-- Find your saved funding searches at http://pivot.cos.com/alerts or on the home tab under “Saved searches.”
+- Find your saved funding searches .
+They are also on the home tab under "Saved searches."

 - View new results for a saved search by clicking on its name.